 Coronavirus Job Retention Scheme

 All employers will be able to access support to continue paying workers 80% of their salaries up to £2,500 a month if they had otherwise been made redundant.
 Employers will need to tell their employees about this temporary arrangement and then submit information to HMRC through a new online portal.
-With existing systems not set up to pay employers directly, HMRC are currently working on a system to enable employers to be reimbursed this money.
+The scheme went live in April, accessible through the government's online portal.
+This was extended in June to allow for employers to use the scheme flexibly and bring back employees part-time.

 Business rate holiday